Hadrian is experimental alpha software. Do not use in production.

 • Text-only files.
 Binary assets (images, PDFs) are rejected at the API boundary.
 Future work: base64 encoding or object-storage offload.

-• Scripts are read-only.
-The agent can read scripts/ files through the Skill tool but cannot execute them — there is no client-side sandbox in the Hadrian chat UI.
-Skills that require script execution won't work end-to-end.
+• Scripts are read-only in chat.
+The chat UI's Skill tool can read scripts/ files but cannot execute them — there is no client-side sandbox.
+Skills that require script execution won't work end-to-end in the chat UI.

 On this page